What is a Total Return Swap (TRS)?

 Risks Associated with a Total Return Swap

 Both parties in a TRS contract are affected by interest rate risk.
-The payments made by the total return receiver equal to LIBOR +/- an agreed upon spread.
-An increase in LIBOR during the agreement increases the number of payments due to the payer, while a decrease in LIBOR decreases the payments to the payer.
+The payments made by the total return receiver are equal to LIBOR +/- an agreed-upon spread.
+An increase in LIBOR during the agreement increases payments due to the payer, while a decrease in LIBOR decreases the payments to the payer.
 Interest rate risk is higher on the receiver’s side, and they may hedge the risk through interest rate derivatives such as futures.

-For further information on swap agreements and interest rate factors, see the following resources:
+For further information on swap agreements and interest rate factors, see the following CFI resources: